 Thank you Britain for signing up to destroy my home

-Christmas can be a stressful time of year and takes its toll not only physically, with the never-ending to do list, but emotionally too.
-With so much going on, from family politics to financial difficulties, it can be hard to feel the festive spirit.
-Balancing all the things that come with Christmas isn't always an easy task, but if you're having a hard time this year, you can take comfort in knowing that you aren't alone.
+Christmas can be a stressful time of year.
+It takes its toll not only physically, with never-ending to do lists, but emotionally too.
+With so much going on, from family politics to financial difficulties, it can be hard to get into the festive spirit.
+Balancing all the things that come with Christmas isn't an easy task, so if you're having a hard time this year, take comfort in knowing that you're not alone.

-It's not easy to be even-handed amongst grandchildren at the best of times.
+It's tricky to be even-handed among grandchildren at the best of times.
 But how to manage when you have someone in the same position competing to outdo you?

 "Don't play the game!
 Children are not stupid and they know.
 What counts is the amount of time with them, playing with them, reading to them, listening to them and understanding them - that is what makes for a good relationship."

 It can be hard when your family is elsewhere at Christmas.
-Try to remember that you're not the only one who's in this situation and that Christmas is only one day of the year, not a miracle relationship cure.
-It's okay to find it hard to manage though; plenty of others find it difficult to get through the holiday season, especially when long-distance is involved.
+Try to remember that you're not the only one in this situation and that Christmas is only one day of the year.
+It's okay to find it hard to manage though; plenty of others find it difficult to get through the holiday season alone, especially when long-distance is involved.